isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

         ...
     }

-When the library is loaded :iscman:`kea-dhcp4` will conduct ping-check prior to offering a lease to client if all of the following conditions are true:
+When the library is loaded :iscman:`kea-dhcp4` will conduct a ping-check prior to offering a lease to client if all of the following conditions are true:

 1. Ping check hook library is loaded.